bids-apps/rs_signal_extract/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

+# This BIDS app is not longer maintained.

-# The Resting-state signal estraction App
+# The Resting-state signal extraction App

 This is a BIDS-App to extract signal from a parcellation with nilearn, typically useful in a context of resting-state data processing.